 Ten ways to save and budget for your overseas holiday

 Here are ten tips on how you can save money on your travels – and have a cheaper, better, longer holiday.

-Three times as many Australians holiday abroad compared to a decade ago.
-But one of the few downsides to living in Australia is that you're miles from anywhere.
-Getting much beyond Bali will cost you.
-So what can you do to reduce flight costs?
+One of the few downsides to living in Australia is that you're miles from anywhere.
+Getting much beyond Bali will cost you, but there are ways to reduce flight costs.

-Travelling at the height of the European summer, say, not only costs more, it’ll mean half you're holiday is spent in a queue.
+Travelling at the height of the European summer, for example, not only costs more, it’ll mean half your holiday is spent in a queue.

-However, if you decide to book online, be sure to read the small print.
-Their change/cancellation policies might not be as flexible as you need and cost you more than you save.
+Check out flight comparison websites to get a good deal.
+If you do book through one of these sites, be sure to read the small print.
+Their change/cancellation policies might not be as flexible as you need and could cost you more than you save.

 Halve your accommodation costs and you might be able to travel for twice as long.

-Consider homestays.
-Go into this with the right attitude—be generous and ready to share—and you could end up with a free roof over your head, a tour guide, and a lifelong future friend all wrapped up in one.
+Go into this with the right attitude—be generous and ready to share—and you could end up with a free roof over your head, a tour guide, and a lifelong friend all wrapped up in one.

 Paris.
 New York.
 London.